 Phase 1: Autonomous Engagement (The "Thinking Muscle" First)

-Start without AI.
+Begin without AI.

-- turn off WiFi
+- turn off Wi-Fi

 - open a blank document or notebook

-- write your raw ideas without editing
+- write raw ideas without editing

 Phase 2: Divergent Questioning